here 2

 Water Safety In The Willamette Valley

 Whether relaxing with an afternoon paddle or starting a multi-day trip, you'll want to know the basics before getting started.
-Here's a quick rundown of what to know:
+Here's a quick rundown of what to know for a fun, safe day on the water:

-Personal floatation devices (PFDs or lifejackets) are not required for adults but are nevertheless strongly encouraged whenever you're on the water.
+Personal floatation devices (PFDs or lifejackets) are strongly encouraged whenever you're on the water.
 Children 12 and younger are required to wear a U.S. Coast Guard-approved life jacket whenever the boat is underway.
 (The Oregon State Marine Board hosts a website on various lifejacket styles and how to choose the right PFD for your preferred activity.)
 Learn more about staying safe while paddling the Willamette Water Trail.

 Private property borders much of the Willamette Water Trail; assume that property, unless otherwise noted on a sign or map, is private—and take care to respect all signs that warn against trespassing or hunting.